 Why I Didn’t Regret Putting Son On ADHD Medicine At Age 4

 Looking back at this robust picture of my son I am filled with nostalgia.
 We were forever taking our son places to get his energy out in hopes of having a peaceful night.
 (Which rarely happened!)
 Billy was filled with so much energy and life!
 At times it was pleasurable to watch and gave me the feeling that we had done a good job of providing a happy environment for him.
-Other times, I would cry in frustration of what we were doing wrong.
+Other times, I would cry in frustration with what we were doing wrong.

 Taking him to the pool, we had to make sure his life jacket was on before exiting the car.
 Otherwise, we would have a hard time catching up to him.
-If you read my first post HERE you know safety was first priority.
+If you read my first post HERE you know safety was the first priority.
 Not until we had exhausted all other avenues did we make the decision to put Billy on ADHD medicine at age four and it was what he needed.

 I admit sometimes parents and doctors put children on ADHD medicine as a quick fix without being thoroughly evaluated.
 Also important to note is before medicating a child is to try other avenues.
 These are some of the techniques we used before medication with little success: